zorael/lu/README.md

 /+
     A wrapper of a built-in associative array with controllable rehashing.
+    Should otherwise transparently behave like the underlying AA.
  +/
 RehashingAA!(int[string]) aa1;
 aa1.minimumNeededForRehash = 2;

+void rehashCallback() { /* Do something */ }
+aa.onRehashDg = &rehashCallback;

 aa1["abc"] = 123;
 aa1["def"] = 456;